 15 credits MFA project (self-directed & designed, supervised by faculty member)

 Contemporary issues pertaining to design & visual communications and related areas.
 Discussion of literature, development of research questions, and framing methodologies.

 Prerequisite: MXD student or permission of instructor.
-Corequisite: DVC 6931C Research & Practice
+Corequisite: GRA 6931C Research & Practice

 GRA6931C Research & Practice (12 credits)